dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module.md

 ## Checking endpoints

-If we did everything as planned we can call the `http://0.0.0.0:8080/book` endpoint and create a new book:
+If we did everything as planned, we can call the `http://0.0.0.0:8080/book` endpoint and create a new book:

 ```shell
 curl -X POST http://0.0.0.0:8080/book